Tutorial Gateway

 }

-C Program For Armstrong Number Using Recursion
+C Program to Check Armstrong Number using Recursion

 #include<stdio.h>